 In Illinois, child custody courts recognize “legal custody” for children.
 That means that the parent or guardian is legally able to make decisions for the child’s best interest.
 “Physical custody” refers to whom the child will be living with until they reach age 14 when they can make that decision on their own.
 A parent or guardian can have sole custody (one parent) or joint custody (both parents) and the details of each arrangement will be determined on a case-by-case basis.

-Legally, at the age of 14, children can make a decision about who they prefer to live within a divorce or separation.
+Legally, at the age of 14, children can make a decision about who they prefer to live with during a divorce or separation.
 The court can overrule their decision if they feel that it will endanger the child or it is not in their best interest.

 Create a Parenting Plan